Daddy (Korn song): Live performance

-The song is notable for its popularity among fans, rarely being played live after the album version was recorded; an earlier version of the song was performed at a few of their first shows.
+The song is notable for its popularity among fans.
+However, it was rarely played live after the album version was recorded; an earlier version of the song was performed at a few of their first shows.
 Jonathan Davis says that the song is simply too personal for him to perform live.

 "I don't play that song live because it's just magic," Davis said.
 "If I play that song over and over every night, it'd lose its meaning.
 I don't want people to expect me to freak out like I did on that.
 That was what happened in that point in time, and that magic was captured, and I don't want to fuck with it."